dbieber/davidbieber.com/hugo/content/snippets/2021-02-13-saving-urls-to-roam-with-browserflow/index.md

 await createChildBlock(urls, $url)
 ```

-The first line creates the "Saved URLs:" block, but only if it doesn't already exists.
+The first line creates the "Saved URLs:" block, but only if it doesn't already exist.
 It returns the uid of that block.
 The second line saves the url.
 Nothing else to it!